Sierra School of San Diego2024-11-19T14:25:58-05:00

 Our Work Experience Program encompasses many areas: classroom instruction, community activities, and links to support services.
 Specific examples include but are not limited to: field trips, guest speakers, independent living skills instruction, cooking, budgeting, college tours, and much more!
 After being in our Work Experience Program, our graduating seniors leave with a transition portfolio, encompassing all of their successes in this program.

 One of our students’ favorite activities, our Work Experience Program provides practical experiences and skills through on-campus jobs, in preparation for off-campus employment.
 Having firsthand work experience under their belts is a critical component of teaching students what is required to be a good and productive employee.
-For the 14th year in a row, Sierra was awarded a WorkAbility 1 grant to support our transition efforts.

 The school provides the following staffing in the form of a Vocational Education Team (VET) to implement the program: Transition Coordinator, Transition Assistant, Curriculum Coordinator, Guidance Counselor, Specialist Teachers, and Job Coaches.

-What are the advantages to our students?
+What are the advantages to our students to complete volunteer experiences?

 • Job development/placement services